lowrycode/table-tennis-league/README.md

 Image files were not being correctly uploaded via the form on the Club Info page.

 **Cause:**
-The form was missing `enctype` attribute and the files were not being passed to the form in the update_club_info view.
+The form was missing the `enctype` attribute and the files were not being passed to the form in the update_club_info view.

 ```python
 # Problem line in update_club_info.html template